 The fun part about eloping is that it will most likely just be the two of you, or 10-20 of your closest family and friends.
 This gives you a wider variety of places you can get married rather than a 100+ person wedding.
 If you want a more detailed guide on where to elope, I help my couples find exact locations that fit their needs and desires.

-Here are a few places where you can elope in the White Mountains
+Where you can elope in the White Mountains:

 Franconia Notch is close to my home here in the White Mountains, so I may be biased when I say it's probably my favorite region.
 This is home to the famous Artists Bluff, Echo Lake, and Franconia Ridge trail.
 You also have Cannon Mountain, where you can take a gondola up to the top if you don't want to hike.
 This part of the park is right along I-93, so it is incredibly easy to get to, especially from Massachusetts (or Boston Logan airport).